'Like a flute': NASA shares sounds of Mars Perseverance rover snapping its epic selfie

-Taking a selfie on Earth is pretty easy.
+Taking a selfie on Earth is easy.
 You just hold out your arm and click.
-The Mars Perseverance rover held out its arm to snap an epic selfie with the Ingenuity helicopter in April, but the whole process was a lot more complicated than on its home planet.
+The Mars Perseverance rover held out its arm to snap an epic selfie with the Ingenuity helicopter in April, but the whole process was a lot more complex than on its home planet.

 The selfie is a mosaic of 62 separate images taken with a camera mounted on the end of the rover's robotic arm.